 Each year the viruses that are the most likely to cause flu are identified in advance and vaccines are made to match them as closely as possible.
 The vaccines are recommended by the World Health Organisation.
 This year the Occupational Health Team have been supported by over 95 flu champions across the Health Board who have helped to make the vaccine as accessible as possible for all staff.
-Public Vaccination Although we have made a slight increase in the uptake of childhood vaccinations we recognise there is always room for improvement.
+Staff vaccinated up to December 2018 was 52% with projected progress to February 2019 54.1%.

-Strategic Framework and a New Wellbeing and Mental Health Board During 2018 the Strategic Framework for Adult Mental Health has been further revised to include findings of a report commissioned by Western Bay on unmet Mental Health needs in our area.
+Strategic Framework and a New Wellbeing and Mental Health Board

+During 2018 the Strategic Framework for Adult Mental Health has been further revised to include findings of a report commissioned by Western Bay on unmet Mental Health needs in our area.
 Developed with stakeholders and service users this strategic framework provides a clear direction for enhancing the availability of services across health and social care that meet the needs of a wide range of individuals.
 Delivering a new model of care which provides a range of services, available to everyone experiencing mental health problems irrespective of the severity, aimed at prevention and earlier intervention.

 The new model should help stop problems occurring or getting worse as well as providing earlier support for people whose mental health is deteriorating.
 This will include options to easily help people be confident to deal with problems themselves as much as possible and more complex interventions and approaches reserved for addressing more complex needs.
-World Mental Health Day event in Swansea a Big Success A team in the Mental Health and Learning Disabilities Delivery Unit at Cefn Coed Hospital organised the 2018 event in the city's Grand Theatre, which was attended by more than 300 people.
-It focused on the World Federation for Mental Health's 2018 awareness day theme of young people and mental health in a changing world.
-This was developed to reflect the increased amount of time young people are spending on the internet and the rise of cyber-crimes, cyber-bullying and violent online games.